zven21/handan/README.md

 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
 * Now you can visit `localhost:4000` from your browser.

+## **Technologies Used**

+This project utilizes the following technologies:

+* Phoenix: A web framework for Elixir that allows for the creation of fast, scalable, and maintainable web applications.
+* Commanded(CQRS): A command handling framework for building event-driven systems.
+* Absinthe(GraphQL): A query language for APIs that allows for more flexible and efficient data retrieval.

 ## **Features**

 - [ ] Core